-What should you consider when buying an industrial battery charger?
+What should you consider when buying or operating a battery charger?

 Efficiency has little impact on charger prices.